South Australian Consolidated Acts

 (b) for a person or group that has both a direct and an indirect interest in the entity—an aggregate percentage representing the extent of both those interests;

-"significant interest" in a private entity means a proportionate interest in the entity of 50 per cent or more;
+"significant interest" in a relevant entity means a proportionate interest in the entity of 50% or more;

-"underlying"—the underlying assets (or a particular class of underlying assets) of a private entity include both the assets (or assets of the relevant class) held beneficially by the private entity and its notional interests in the assets (or assets of the relevant class) of related entities;
+"underlying"—the underlying assets of a relevant entity include both the assets held beneficially by the entity and its notional interests in the assets of related entities;

 "unit" in a unit trust scheme means—